The 15 Best Drug Design Colleges

-The School of pharmacy at Temple University offers a Master’s and Certificate program in Drug Development.
-In fact, Temple University was the first institution of higher education to offer a Master’s in Quality Assurance and Regulatory Affairs, establishing the program in 1968.
+The School of Pharmacy at Temple University offers a Master’s and Certificate program in Drug Development.
+Temple University was the first institution of higher education to offer a Master’s in Quality Assurance and Regulatory Affairs, establishing the program in 1968.
 The Certificate in Drug Development may be obtained as part of or independent from the Master’s degree.

 There are four required courses of the Certificate program which offer an introduction to the field: Drug Development, Food and Drug Law, a practice course such as Pharmaceutics, and one elective.
 All of the courses offered were developed by Temple’s Quality Assurance/Regulatory Affairs committee, comprised of senior executives from the industry, and may count towards a Master’s degree.